One of the biggest hurdles for people when it comes to nutrition is their currently-held belief system surrounding food.

 When it comes to nutrition, this is a fool's errand.

 Whether you eat vegan, vegetarian, fruitarian, Slow Carb, Zone or already follow some kind of Paleo diet, you can probably learn something from the other diets out there.

 But we aren't interested in debating the pros and cons of many diets.
 We are only interested in providing information so you can be better educated when you decide to implement whatever eating style you decide to follow in your life.

 That being said, if we were forced to define the version of nutrition we recommend at Wild Foods, it would be this:

-A Real Food diet closely resembles that of a Paleo diet but with more loose recommendations about individual foods as long as they are Real Food.
+A Real Food diet that closely resembles that of a Paleo diet, but with more loose recommendations about individual foods as long as it is Real Food.

 We believe that nutrition is 80% Real Food.
 If you get that right, it's really hard to screw the other stuff up.
 It tends to just take care of itself.

 You can choose to eat no meat, lots of meat, or moderate meat.
 You can choose to eat no seafood or a lot of seafood.
 You can eat high carb or low carb.

 And so on, just make sure it's all Real Food.